-- Inability to summarize and reconcile Cost Books - Inconsistent controls over voided transactions.
+Inability to summarize and reconcile Cost Books

 The management of the Office of the Prothonotary's response to the findings identified in our audit is described in the accompanying Schedule of Findings and Recommendations.
 The management of the Office of the Prothonotary's response was not subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we express no opinion on the response.